Advantages of Database Management System

 - How many customers have a credit score of 850 or more?

-- Increased end-user productivity: The data which is available with the help of a combination of tools that transform data into useful information, helps end-users to make quick, informative, and better decisions that can make difference between success and failure in the global economy.
+- Increased end-user productivity: The data which is available with the help of a combination of tools that transform data into useful information, helps end-users to make quick, informative, and better decisions that can make a difference between success and failure in the global economy.

 - Simple: Database management system (DBMS) gives a simple and clear logical view of data.
 Many operations like insertion, deletion, or creation of files or data are easy to implement.